AGEHR Grant Fund Application/Approval Process

 The Handbell Musicians of America Mission: The Handbell Musicians of America is dedicated to advancing the musical art of handbell/handchime ringing through education, community, and communication.

-The AGEHR Endowment: Handbell Musicians of America supports the use of handbells in traditional ways and settings.
+The AGEHR Grant Fund (formerly AGEHR Endowment Fund): Handbell Musicians of America supports the use of handbells in traditional ways and settings.
 It also promotes the development of new styles, uses, and circumstances.
 The primary purpose of Handbell Musicians of America is to educate handbell directors and ringers, and to help them realize their full musical potential.

 Applying to the AGEHR Endowment

-Applicants to the AGEHR Endowment Fund must be members of Handbell Musicians of America.
+Applicants to the AGEHR Grant Fund must be members of Handbell Musicians of America.
 Projects to be supported must meet the following requirements:

 1) serve the mission and ideals of Handbell Musicians of America